Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Sensitivity to polarizations

+To separate the three \ssWWVBS~polarizations from background processes, two Boosted Decision Trees (BDTs) were trained using XGBoost~\cite{XGBoost}.
+The first BDT separates the \ssWWVBS~signal from the background processes (referred to as SB BDT) and the second BDT separates the three \ssWWVBS~polarization states (referred to as Pol BDT).
+Several kinematic variables were used as input to the BDTs, as can be seen in Table~\ref{tab:BDTVariables}.
+This subset of variables for training was chosen from a larger set based on performance.
+Additionally, a correlation coefficient matrix was generated.
+The top $15$ of the initial $25$ variables were kept while avoiding keeping multiple variables with high correlations with respect to each other.
+Hyperparameters, including the learning rate, maximum depth, subsample ratio, and number of estimators, were tuned via a random grid search algorithm~\cite{scikit-learn}.
+Simulated MC events were split into training and testing samples used for validation.

+The Pol BDT is a multi-class classifier consisting of three outputs.
+Each output corresponds to a classification probability associated with one of the polarization states.
+The SB BDT is a binary classifier, with a single output giving the classification probability of an inclusive \ssWWVBS~event.
+The two BDTs are combined within the analysis framework to generate a three-dimensional histogram.
+The $x$ and $y$ dimensions present the predicted probability of observing a longitudinal-longitudinal and transverse-transverse event coming from the output of the polarization BDT, and the $z$ dimension presents the probability of an inclusive \ssWWVBS~signal event coming from the SB BDT.
+As the sum of the predicted probability of the Pol BDT is equal to one, only two outputs are necessary for complete sensitivity to polarization.
+The three-dimensional BDT is ``unrolled" to form a one-dimensional histogram.
+The unrolling translates each individual bin in the three-dimensional histogram to an individual bin in a one-dimensional histogram.

-The sensitivity to the $W^\pm W^\pm jj$ polarization contributions is estimated using a profile likelihood fit as implemented in the RooFit~\cite{Verkerke:2003ir} and RooStats~\cite{Moneta:2010pm} packages.
-We consider three signal strength parameters, $\mu_{LL}$, $\mu_{LT}$ and $\mu_{TT}$ corresponding to each of the $W^\pm W^\pm jj$ polarization states.
-We assume a normalization uncertainty of $2\%$ for all the processes due to uncertainties in the integrated luminosity.
-The uncertainties associated with limited number of simulated events are also included in the profile likelihood fit and the results are dominated by these uncertainties.
-We do not consider any other sources of systematic uncertainties in this study.
+The expected sensitivity to the \ssWWVBS~polarization contributions is estimated using a profile likelihood fit as implemented in the RooFit~\cite{Verkerke:2003ir} and RooStats~\cite{Moneta:2010pm} packages.
+We consider three signal strength parameters, $\mu_{LL}$, $\mu_{LT}$ and $\mu_{TT}$ corresponding to each of the \ssWWVBS~polarization states.
+In addition to the theoretical uncertainties, we assume a normalization uncertainty of $2\%$ for all the processes due to uncertainties in the integrated luminosity.
+The uncertainties associated with the limited number of simulated events are also included in the profile likelihood fit.
+Other sources of detector-specific experimental systematic uncertainties are not considered in this study.
+In the corresponding LHC measurements, the leading experimental systematic uncertainties arise from the limited number of data events in control regions used to constrain background processes~\cite{ATLAS:2025wuw}.
+It is assumed that these uncertainties can be significantly reduced due to the larger available data sample at the FCC-hh.